Fudgy Oreo Brownies

 This post may contain affiliate links.
 See my disclosure policy.

-These Oreo brownies combine crushed Oreo cookies with baking staples to make rich, decadent, fudgy brownies.
+My Oreo brownies combine crushed Oreo cookies with classic baking staples to create rich, decadent, and fudgy brownies.
 Made with one bowl in under 30 minutes!

 Need an out-of-the-box brownie recipe that’s sure to impress?
-Make these brownies with Oreos!
+Make these brownies with Oreos.
+They are one of my family’s favorite brownies and a good excuse to use up a sleeve of cookies!

-Like my strawberry brownies and nutella brownies, these oreo-packed bars come together with basic ingredients and make rich, moist, flavorful brownies that are WAY better than any box brownie mix.
+These fudgy brownies come together with basic ingredients to make rich, gooey, and flavorful brownies that are far superior to any box brownie mix.
 Plus, I fold in plain yogurt, which adds an extra layer of fudginess and creamy texture.

 Table of Contents